UncleCShark/Cmaketopia/Docs/CommandLine.md

 ## A typical programmer's pipeline

 ![Simple flowchart](../assets/ProgrammerFlowChart.png)
-We need the three basic tools to build C++ applications.
-These are the compiler, the linker, and the librarian.
-A [**toolchain**](https://en.wikipedia.org/wiki/Toolchain) is a set of these programs and additional tools.
+We need the three basic tools :hammer::hammer::hammer: to build C++ applications.
+These are the compiler:hammer:, the linker:hammer:, and the librarian:hammer:. **Remember these are command line tools.** Again a [**toolchain**](https://en.wikipedia.org/wiki/Toolchain) is a set of these programs and additional tools.
 The compiler transforms C++ source code files and produces [object file](https://en.wikipedia.org/wiki/Object_file).
 The librarian create a static library from a set of object files.
 The linker takes object files and libraries and resolves their symbolic references to generate an executable (application) or a library (dynamic or static).
 The object files and static libraries are only needed during building an application.
 An executable may depend on dynamic libraries thus they are essential during the execution of app.
-It's time for our first Hello example.
+It's time for our first **Hello**:hand: example.
 A source code for hello application is below

 **\#include \<iostream>
 int main()